-3) Submit an article to Digg
+3) Submit an article to Reddit

 Another interesting thing I’ve noticed lately has to do with social news websites.
-If you submit an article to Digg or Reddit or one of the many other large social news websites, your URL tends to get picked up by Google very quickly.
-Typically a Digg article will appear in Google’s index after only a day or two.
+If you submit an article to Reddit or one of the many other large social news websites, your URL tends to get picked up by Google very quickly.
+Typically a Reddit article will appear in Google’s index after only a day or two.
 This is great news if you want new pages on your website to be indexed very quickly.

-The down side to social news submission (if you can call it a down side) is the URL only stays in Google’s index for a few days to a week before it drops out again.
+The downside to social news submission (if you can call it a downside) is the URL only stays in Google’s index for a few days to a week before it drops out again.
 After this happens it seems to be crawled as per normal, eventually appearing in the index for good after a more natural timeframe.
 The only exception to this rule is when an article becomes extremely popular and rises to the front page of the news website - these tend to stay in the index and not drop out at all.

 Social news websites are a great way to get new websites indexed.
 If your site has lots of interesting content you could even find yourself on the front page so it’s well worth giving them a try.